Ejiro-Frances/altschool-circle-01-assignment-01/pages/array.md

 //output: {name: "Zara", age: 30, location: "Lagos}
 ```

-Objects can also contain functions, which are called **methods**.
-Object methods are actions that can be performed on objects.
+Objects can also contain functions, which are called **methods**. <span class= "bg-black text-cyan-400 rounded-sm py-1 px-1.5"> Object methods are actions that can be performed on objects.</span>

 ```js
  let person ={